 Another DMPL Testing Method

-Another test that can be used to check the reflectivity of a Morgan Dollar is the "finger test".
-Lay the coin flat on the felt (you don't let your coins touch hard surfaces like tables, do you?).
-Make sure there is a good source of light directed towards (but not into) the coin, and then hold your index finger above the coin, raising and lowering the finger to determine how far the finger can be moved away without losing sharp definition.
-Sharp definition is the key here (and why the finger test isn't as reliable as reading text in the mirrored surface).
-If the finger isn't sharply defined in the coin's field, it's too far away to count.
-The same scale of inches of reflectivity apply.
+Another test that can be used to check the reflectivity of a Morgan Dollar is the "finger test."
+Lay the coin flat on the felt or soft cloth.
+Do not let your coins directly touch hard surfaces like tables.
+Make sure there is a good source of light directed towards, but not directly into, the coin, and then hold your index finger above the coin, raising and lowering the finger to determine how far the finger can be moved away without losing sharp definition.
+Sharp definition is the key here, and the finger test isn't as reliable as reading the text in the mirrored surface.
+If the finger isn't sharply defined in the coin's field, it's too far away to qualify for the Prooflike designation.
+The same scale of inches of reflectivity applies as described above.